MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-voice-stack.md

 ---
-title: Migrate to enhanced voice stack
+title: Migrate to enhanced voice channel
-description: Learn how to migrate to the enhanced voice stack
+description: Learn how to migrate to the enhanced voice channel
 author: gandhamm
 ms.author: mgandham
 ms.reviewer: mgandham